MSc/Postgraduate Diploma/Postgraduate Certificate

-The course carries 180 M-Level credits available through seven M-Level modules.
-You will need to complete all seven to achieve the MSc qualification:
+The course carries 180 M-Level credits available through six M-Level modules.
+You will need to complete all six to achieve the MSc qualification:

 - Health, Stress and Cognition (30 credits) - Learn about health and illness perceptions and how these influence stress and coping behaviours.

 - Bio-psychosocial Perspectives on Health (30 credits) - A holistic approach to understanding the pathways of health, disease and disorder.

 - Conducting and Evaluating Psychological Research (30 credits) - Gain the skills you need to carry out and evaluate psychological research.

 - Dissertation in Psychology (45 credits) - Carry out a critical literature review and a piece of independent research in an area of health psychology, linking either to current Department expertise and/or to local health care providers.

 - Applications and Professional Skills in Health Psychology (30 credits) - The opportunity to design and conduct a behaviour-change exercise and develop your skills as a professional health psychologist.

 - Health Psychology In Action (work-based module) (15 credits) - Apply a critical analytic approach to a work placement carried out during the year.